sydasif/python-book/docs/source/03_collection/03_tuple.md

 <class 'tuple'>
 ```

-Only using a commas might be ambiguous, always use parentheses to make it explicit.
+Only using a comma might be confusing, always use parentheses to make it explicit.

 ```py
 # Note the trailing comma